qwerty-arun/Machine-Learning/Basics.md

    - Compare it with other LLMs answer (acting as a judge).
    - If there is a hallucination, then take the same question, add it to the dataset, the correct answer will now be: "I don't know".
    - Repeat this for a number of questions.
+   - If the model doesn't know, allow the model to search.
+Introduce a search token: `search_start` for example.
+   - When the model sees this, it will stop generating and goes to "search" the internet.
+It retrieves the text, copy paste into the context window.
+   - `Vague Recollection`: Knowledge in the parameters (something you read a month ago)
+   - `Working Memory`: Knowledge in the tokens of the context window
+   ### Knowledge of Self
+   - What model are you?
+Who built you? are not sensical questions.
+   - If model is not trained on such questions, it will give rubbish.
+   - Invisible tokens are there to remind models about its identity.
+   ### Models need tokens to think
+   - Human: "I buy 3 apples and 2 oranges.
+Each orange costs $2.
+The total cost of all the fruit is #13.
+What is the cost of apples?
+   - Assistant Answer-1: The answer is $3.
+This is because 2 oranges at $2 are $4 total.
+So the 3 apples cost $9, and therefore each apple is 9/3 = $3.
+   - Assistant Answer-2: The total cost of oranges is $4.
+13-4 = 9, the cost of the 3 apples is $9.
+9/3 = 3, so each apple costs $3.
+The answer is $3.
+   - For nano-gpt, there is fixed amount of computation happening for each token.
+We need to distribut our reasoning and our computation across many tokens because every single token is spending a finite amount of computation on it.
+   - The first answer is worse.
+In the first sentence itself, it has the answer and it will be stored in the context window.
+The later sentences justify that answer.
+There is no computation that is happening.
+If you train the model like this, what you are doing is making the model to basically guess the answer in a single token because of the finite amount of computation that can happen per token.
+   - Therefore, answer-2 is much better because the computation and reasoning is spread across tokens.
+   - You can force a model to produce an answer in a single token by literally asking for it.
+It will do it but the answer will be wrong.
+   - Models can "mentally think" or can use "code".
+It so happens that the intermediate steps can actually go wrong in the mentally thinking case.
+So you can ask the model to use code to verify the answer.
 </details>